SMRGHackathon2017/SMRGHackathon2017.github.io/index.md

 For the Cabinet Office strand data please click [here](https://www.dropbox.com/sh/01rzzniq3ocedq5/AADscQEQqDwe2ZKKVhJGgX_Na?dl=0).

+Some helpful [code](https://github.com/SMRGHackathon2017/Twitter-Processing) that was used for gathering data for this strand.

 ### DWP Strand:
 Investigating vacancies for jobs on social media

-    #Aim:
+    # Aim:

     Gain insight into the types of jobs advertised and compare to existing official statistics

-    #Example areas for investigation:
+    # Example areas for investigation:

     Types of jobs,
     Amounts,
     Where advertised and through whom,
     Skills etc

-    #Potential approaches:
+    # Potential approaches:

     Visualisation tool for jobcentre staff to be able to visualise types and areas advertised,
     Spatial analysis, Natural Language Processing.

-    #For those who are less technical:
+    # For those who are less technical:

     Comparisons to existing data sources,
     research into prevalence of jobs being advertised on social media.